 It is the responsibility of all members of staff to ensure that the policy is implemented effectively.
 It is the responsibility of the co-ordinator for PSHCE to oversee and organise the monitoring and evaluation of PSHCE, in the context of monitoring the quality of teaching and learning.
 It is the responsibility of the Science co-ordinator to oversee and organise the monitoring and evaluation of Science, in the context of monitoring the quality of teaching and learning.

-It is the responsibility of the Healthy Schools Subject Leader to oversee the delivery of Relationship Education.
-This will be achieved through regular staff meeting discussions, work scrutiny, discussions with the children, monitoring of planning and lesson observations.

-The Governors Pupil Progress and Curriculum Committee is responsible for overseeing, reviewing and organising the revision of the Relationship Education Policy.
+The Governor Pupil Progress and Curriculum Committee is responsible for overseeing, reviewing and organising the revision of the Relationship Education Policy.